postman-open-technologies/gsoc-2023/README.md

 # Project Ideas
 Here is a list of current project ideas:

+The repo with [last year's ideas](https://github.com/postman-open-technologies/gsoc-2022/issues). can be found here: https://github.com/postman-open-technologies/gsoc-2022/.
+Feel free to copy old projects over to 2023, too.

 # Projects in our org that participate on a custom application
 - AsyncAPI - @AzeezElegbede
 - JSON Schema - @BenHutton